 A bit larger than the average compact luxury sedan, the CT5 measures a generous 193.8 inches long with a 116-inch wheelbase.
 It tries to maintain a relatively sporty profile, though, with an overall height of just 57.2 inches and a width of 74.1 inches.
 The base sedan weighs in at 3,659 lbs, while the heaviest model adds 26 lbs for a total of 3,685 lbs.
 Similar sedans like the BMW 3 Series weigh in at a similar level at 3,589 lbs, maxing out at 3,849 lbs.

 Fuel economy is not significantly improved on the CT5 over the outgoing ATS or CTS, even with the new 2.0-liter turbocharged four-cylinder engine.
 The new powertrain, when paired with a rear-wheel drivetrain, gets 23/32/26 mpg across the city/highway/combined cycles.
 This is nowhere near as impressive as the BMW 3 Series' 26/36/30 with its base engine.
 Swap out the drivetrain for all-wheel-drive and the CT5 loses some efficiency with estimates of 21/31/25 mpg.
-The twin-turbo V6 engine has not yet been rated by the EPA, but we expect it to get much less inspiring mileage figures.
+Fuel economy in the V6 model drops to 19/26/21 mpg in RWD form or 18/25/21 mpg with AWD.
+In real-world situations, even with cylinder deactivation shutting the engine down to a four-pot, we only managed around 17.5 mpg.
 With a 17.4-gallon tank of premium gasoline on tap, the Caddy is capable of covering 452 miles between pit stops.

 Cadillac has tried to design the interior of its new luxury sedan to rival those of premium German competitors like BMW and Mercedes-Benz.
 And while the CT5 is certainly a step up from the ATS and CTS, it doesn't quite achieve the goal it aspires towards.
-The cabin is far from unattractive, but it lacks inspiration, and there are a few too many elements taken from GM's budget bin on display.
+The cabin is far from unattractive, but it lacks inspiration.
+There are a few too many elements taken from other GM vehicles on display here and more than a few that try to copy BMW.
 On the plus side, the controls for the infotainment and convenience features are well laid-out and easy to access.
 Several appealing trim accents, like carbon fiber or wood, also help to hide the overall lack of true upscale quality.

 There are seating appointments for up to five within the cabin of Cadillac's newest sedan.
 Due to the sportback design of the vehicle, headroom is never exemplary, with the front row offering only enough for average-height adults, while the rear shaves a few inches off of that.
 At least legroom is generous in both rows, but you will still want to seat your taller passengers in the front whenever possible.
 As standard, the front seats feature 12-way power-adjustability with two-way lumbar support, but this is upgraded to 14-way power front seats with four-way lumbar and memory settings on the Premium Luxury.
 The Sport trim enjoys 18-way power front seats with firmer bolsters to help you feel confident when testing the sedan's athletic capabilities.

 The CT5 has not done much to improve on the cargo capacity of its forebears, offering only 1.5 cubic feet more than the old ATS, but less than the CTS.
 At a total capacity of 11.9 cubic feet, the Caddy certainly feels like a compact sedan; certainly more so than rivals like the BMW 3 Series, which can stow an impressive 17 cubic feet of cargo - about as much as the Audi A4.
 This makes the CT5 far less useful as a daily driver, as even the most basic of errands seem like a chore when you can barely fit a handful of grocery bags in the trunk.
-The rear seats do fold down to allow for larger-item storage, but never expect the sedan to be much of a cargo hauler.
+The rear seats do fold down to allow for larger-item storage, though the passthrough is small, limiting your ability to carry oversized items.

 Inside the cabin, there is a generous glove compartment, complemented by an equally spacious center armrest storage area.
-There is a tray beneath the center console, just ahead of a sealed storage bin.
+There is a clever phone tray in front of the center console, giving easy access to your device.
 The door pockets are not particularly large, though, but there are a pair of cupholders beneath the closable lid beside the gear shift.

 Quite a long list of features come standard on the base-level Caddy CT5.
 These include dual-zone climate control, keyless entry and ignition, adaptive remote engine start, a leather-wrapped steering wheel, 12-way power front seats with two-way lumbar, dual-digital driver information displays, and two 12-volt power outlets.
 Standard advanced safety features comprise an HD rearview camera, forward collision avoidance tech, and a safety alert seat.
 The Premium Luxury adds lane change alert, blind-spot monitoring, rear parking assist with rear cross-traffic alert, and pedestrian detection.
 An auto-dimming rearview mirror is added along with 14-way power front seats with four-way lumbar.
 The Sport has the most customizable seats with 18-way power adjustability and sport bolsters.
 Further available features include heated and ventilated front seats, a heated steering wheel, adaptive cruise control, front parking assist, a surround-view camera, and a head-up display.
-Cadillac also boasts that the sedan will be receiving its advanced Super Cruise self-driving technology.
-The manufacturer claims that this is the world's first truly hands-free driving technology compatible with highways (although only select highways).
+Cadillac also boasts that the sedan will be receiving its advanced Super Cruise self-driving technology, but while this was originally slated for arrival on 2020 models, it will only be arriving for 2021.

-Cadillac's standard CUE infotainment suite has received some updates for the CT5's debut, with a focus on improving usability.
-To this end, the 10-inch touchscreen interface is supplemented by a rotary controller positioned on the center console.
+Cadillac's standard CUE infotainment suite should receive a most improved award.
+The outgoing glare-filled system with capacitive controls is replaced by a standard 10-inch touchscreen interface, which is supplemented by a knock-off iDrive rotary controller positioned on the center console.
+The redundant touchscreen and rotary controls are a bit strange, though it does give the driver a choice on how they want to interact with the car.
 The suite supports AM/FM Radio, HD Radio, SiriusXM, Bluetooth, Apple CarPlay, Android Auto, and OnStar services, all channeled through a nine-speaker premium sound system.
 The system also supports a 4G LTE Wi-Fi hotspot as standard.
 The Premium Luxury adds a wireless charging pad to the sedan's tech offering.
 The standard sound system can also be upgraded to the available 15-speaker Bose premium audio system.

 The sedan has not yet received a dependability rating from an independent organization, nor has it been subject to any recalls to date.
 Cadillac offers a 50,000-mile/48-month limited warranty on new purchases, while the powertrain and roadside assistance programs cover 70,000 miles/72 months.